fossasia/gci16.fossasia.org/CONTRIBUTING.md

 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
 We want to focus on the code quality more than on managing pull request ethics.

+* [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
+This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

 * Single commit per pull request, Name it to something meaningful such as `Adding <-your-name-> in students/mentors/blogs section`.

 * Reference the issue numbers in the commit message if it resolves an open issue.
 Follow the pattern ``` Fixes #<issue number> <commit message>```